p-lr/TrekMe/Readme.md

 ### <a name="TOC-Add-landmarks"></a>Add landmarks

 A landmark is a specific marker.
-A purple line is draw between it and your current position.
+A purple line is drawn between it and your current position.
 So it helps when you need to always know the direction of a specific place, which may be outside of the area that your screen covers.

 To add a landmark, it is the same logic as for markers.
 But this time we use the lighthouse icon.